gregology/gregology.github.io/codex.md

 ### Before 2025

-- Self driving vehicles (level 3) will be common (1% of inner city traffic my home town of Ottawa)
+- Self driving vehicles (level 3) will be common on highways (1% of traffic on the 401)
-- Traffic will be dramatically reduced by the small number of vehicles using traffic aware navigation (Uber drivers, self driving cars, delivery trucks, etc)
 - Humans will develop new common language to discuss recent populism (bubbled advocates, post-truth politics, etc)
 - Car fitness will become a trend as people utilize their self driving commute

 ### Before 2030

 - Human driven vehicles will be uncommon (driven partly by the cost of insurance and an increase in the value of human life)
+- Traffic will be dramatically reduced by the small number of vehicles using traffic aware navigation (Uber drivers, self driving cars, delivery trucks, etc)
-- Deurbanisation will occur as proximity to cities becomes less important with new technology like self driving vehicles and augmented reality
+- Deurbanisation will occur as proximity to cities becomes less important with new technology like self driving vehicles and virtual reality
 - Pedestrian will reclaim downtown areas from cars
 - AIs will easily pass Turing tests
 - AI audits will rewrite history by discovering patterns in open & closed data
 - Biometric tracking will allow for early detection of communicable diseases greatly reducing their transmission potential & prevalence
 - Critical thinking skills will improve as legacy media fades (alternatively the world will be destroyed by trolls)
 - Critical thinking skills will improve with [regulation of algorithms](https://en.wikipedia.org/wiki/Regulation_of_algorithms)
-- The Detroit Big Three (Ford, GM, & Chrysler) will fail to adapt and be acquired or go bankrupt
+- At least one of the Detroit Big Three (Ford, GM, & Chrysler) will fail to adapt and be acquired or go bankrupt

 ### Before 2040